M3 Surgery 900 Junior Surgery Clerkship

 4. Didactic Sessions and Skills Labs

-Attendance at all Skills Labs, Orientation, Mid-Clerkship Feedback Session, Oral Case Presentation and Exam, and the NBME "Shelf" Exam is required.
+Attendance at all Orientation activities and lectures, Skills labs, Mid-Clerkship Feedback Session, Oral Exam, and the NBME "Shelf" Exam are required.
 Students are freed from clinical duties during mandatory events, didactic sessions & skills labs.
-Various teaching techniques are used including didactic lecture, combined didactic/Q&A, or purely Q/A, simulation and skills demonstrations.
+Various teaching techniques are used including self-guided online modules through the ACS curriculum, didactic lecture, combined didactic/Q&A,simulation and skills demonstrations.

 5. Reading and preparation

-In addition to reading in preparation for didactic sessions, it is essential that the student read about the disease processes affecting his/her patients.
-A good way to assimilate the fund of knowledge necessary to be a successful physician is to observe a finding or disease entity in a patient and then read about it in a textbook or journal.
+In addition to reading in preparation for didactic sessions (see above link for Didactic Recommended Reading Assignments.), it is essential that the student read about the disease processes affecting his/her patients.
+A good way to assimilate the fund of knowledge necessary to be a successful physician is to observe a finding or disease entity in a patient and then read about it in a textbook, journal, or other high quality information source.

 Successful students: